facebookresearch/hydra/website/docs/plugins/joblib_launcher.md

 NOTE: The only supported JobLib backend is Loky (process-based parallelism).
 </div><br/>

-An [example application](https://github.com/facebookresearch/hydra/tree/master/plugins/hydra_joblib_launcher/example) using this launcher is provided in the plugin repository.
+An <GithubLink to="plugins/hydra_joblib_launcher/example">example application</GithubLink> using this launcher is provided in the plugin repository.

 Starting the app with `python my_app.py --multirun task=1,2,3,4,5` will launch five parallel executions: